 All dentists can carry out a root canal treatment on any tooth in the mouth.
 However, there are certain instances where dentists with post graduate training in the field of endodontics would be more suited to carry out the treatment.
-There are three main reasons for referring to our complex endodontics dentist:
+There are three main reasons for referring to our specialist endodontics dentist:

 The aim of the treatment is to remove all infection from the root canal.
 The root is then filled to prevent infection recurring.
 Root canal treatment is a skilled and time-consuming procedure.
 All work is carried out whilst looking into your tooth with magnification (operating microscope).
 Some courses of treatment may involve two or more visits.